 Do I have to live in a catchment area to apply for a place at Parmiter's School?

-No, Parmiter's School does not have a catchment area and you do not have to live in a specific area or postcode to apply.
-95% of the places allocated under Criterion 5 (Medical), Criterion 6 (Academic) and Criterion 7 (Music) are allocated to applicants from the following postcodes: WD3 to WD25 inclusive, AL1, AL2, AL3, HP1, HP2, HP3 and HA6.
+No, you do not have to live in the Priority Postcode (Catchment) Area to apply.
+Up to 95% of the places allocated under Criterion 6 (Academic) and Criterion 7 (Music) are allocated to applicants from the following postcodes: WD3 to WD25 inclusive, AL1, AL2, AL3, HP1, HP2, HP3 and HA6.
 This equates to up to 49 Academic and 19 Music places.

 My postcode is not one of the priority postcodes (as listed above).
 Can I still apply?